Enakcihc/Hexelate/README.md

 Hexelate is useful for anybody who wants to generate a similar kind of hexelated images or artwork with their own picture.

+**updated Dec 2023**: A new python based code to create a different kind of grid based on the ["squircle"] (https://en.wikipedia.org/wiki/Squircle).
+Instruction pending.

 # Instructions

 ## Installation